 There is nothing much a hospital or doctor can do if a fully capable adult patient refuses treatment, however unreasonable such a refusal might be.
 The only course open is to find out why the patient will not consent and to deal with any reasons given.

 With children, the parent or guardian’s refusal to consent can be overcome by taking power out of that person’s hands.
-Under section 42 of the Children, Young Persons and Their Families Act 1997 the Secretary of the Department of Health and Human Services can apply for a care and protection order which may contain specific orders relating to the care and protection of the child.
+The Secretary of the Department of Health can apply for a care and protection order which may contain specific orders relating to the care and protection of the child and the need for medical treatment.

-Under section 21 of the Human Tissue Act 1985 a blood transfusion may be administered to a child without the consent of the parent if:
+Under the Human Tissue Act 1985 (Tas) a blood transfusion may be administered to a child without the consent of the parent if:

 - two medical practitioners agree the child is in danger of dying; and